PRBonn/3DiSS/README.md

 `python vae_train.py`

-In case you want to change the VAE training config you can edit the `config/vae_config.yaml` file.
+By default we set the config as used in the paper, training with batch size 2 and with 6 NVIDIA A40 GPUs.
+In case you want to change the VAE training config you can edit the `config/vae.yaml` file.

 After the VAE is trained you can run the VAE refinement training with:

 `python vae_train.py --config config/vae_refine.yaml`